yanni4night/yanni4night.com/template/blog/es3-to-es5.md

  - [12.4](http://www.ecma-international.org/ecma-262/5.1/#sec-12.4): In Edition 3, an object is created, as if by new Object() to serve as the scope for resolving the name of the exception parameter passed to a catch clause of a try statement.
 If the actual exception object is a function and it is called from within the catch clause, the scope object will be passed as the this value of the call.
 The body of the function can then define new properties on its this value and those property names become visible identifiers bindings within the scope of the catch clause after the function returns.
 In Edition 5, when an exception parameter is called as a function, undefined is passed as the this value.

  - [13](http://www.ecma-international.org/ecma-262/5.1/#sec-13): In Edition 3, the algorithm for the production FunctionExpression with an Identifier adds an object created as if by new Object() to the scope chain to serve as a scope for looking up the name of the function.
-The identifier resolution rules (Section 10.1.4 in Edition 3) when applied to such an object will, if necessary, follow the objectâ€™s prototype chain when attempting to resolve an identifier.
+The identifier resolution rules (Section 10.1.4 in Edition 3) when applied to such an object will, if necessary, follow the object's prototype chain when attempting to resolve an identifier.
 This means all the properties of Object.prototype are visible as identifiers within that scope.
 In practice most implementations of Edition 3 have not implemented this semantics.
 Edition 5 changes the specified semantics by using a Declarative Environment Record to bind the name of the function.

  - [15.10.6](http://www.ecma-international.org/ecma-262/5.1/#sec-15.10.6): RegExp.prototype is now a RegExp object rather than an instance of Object.
 The value of its [[Class]] internal property which is observable using Object.prototype.toString is now "RegExp" rather than "Object".